Neeraj2308/DBSP_2020/README.md

 R Tutorials

 21st Feb 2020 File Include
-1. Function for identifying all idential values in a vector
+1. Function for identifying all identical values in a vector
 2. Function for winsorization.